keertipanchal/smart-spend-squad/README.md

-# 🧭 - Your Peaceful Budgeting Partner
+🧭 smart-spend-squad- Your Peaceful Budgeting Partner

-Welcome to *Calm Cash Compass*, a smart and peaceful way to take control of your money.
+Welcome to *smart-spend-squad*, a smart and peaceful way to take control of your money.
 Whether you’re a student handling pocket money or a professional managing salary, this web app helps you budget better without stress.

 🌐 *Live Web App:* [Click Here to Use Calm Cash Compass](https://your-web-link.com)